suryavanshamikgpian/WebD/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-Designed for IIT Kharagpur's job portal by [Your Name/Team].
+Designed for IIT Kharagpur's job portal by Suryavansham Sahoo.